 AMGC is an affiliate of Arch Mortgage Insurance Company (Arch MI).
-It is important to note that any loan that meets the published Arch MI Underwriting Requirements is eligible for insurance by AMGC when submitted non-delegated (full file), provided the lender has an AMGC Master Policy and understands AMGC-insured loans are not saleable to Fannie Mae, Freddie Mac or the Federal Home Loan Bank system.
-AMGC loans which meet the Arch MI published requirements are not subject to additional requirements or restrictions contained within this UW Manual.
+It is important to note that any loan that meets the published Arch MI Underwriting Requirements is eligible for insurance by AMGC when submitted non-delegated (full-file), provided the lender has an AMGC Master Policy and understands AMGC-insured loans are not saleable to Fannie Mae, Freddie Mac or the Federal Home Loan Bank system.
+AMGC loans that meet the Arch MI published requirements are not subject to additional requirements or restrictions contained within this UW Manual (with the exception of co-op property state eligibility).
 Comingling of Arch MI and AMGC underwriting requirements is not allowed - the submitted loan must meet one or the other entirely.